th3-z/kf2-webadmin-patches/README.md

 Generates patches for kf2-magicked-administrator and other admin panel modifications.

 ### License
-Original ServerAdmin files are property of Tripwire Interactive
+Original ServerAdmin files are property of Tripwire Interactive.